Indian Secular Front

-The Indian Secular Front (abbreviation: ISF) is an Indian political party formed in West Bengal by Abbas Siddiqui, an influential cleric of the shrine of Furfura Sharif in Hooghly district.
+Indian Secular Front (ISF), registered as All India Secular Front, is a political party in India.
+The party was founded by Pirzada Abbas Siddiqui, a Islamic scholar and cleric of Furfura Sharif, in 2021.
+Currently allied with Sanjukta Morcha, the party is chaired by Pirzada Nawsad Siddiqui and has its headquarters located at Furfura Sharif in Hooghly district.

 History

 This party was formed ahead of the West Bengal Assembly election of 2021 and joined the Sanjukta Morcha, led by the Left Front and the Indian National Congress against the Trinamool Congress and the Bharatiya Janata Party.
 The party contested the 2021 West Bengal Legislative Assembly election in 38 seats and won in 1 seat.
 The party fought the election under the borrowed symbol of Rashtriya Secular Majlis Party, a Bihar-based political party.
 After the election, Adhir Ranjan Chowdhury, the head of West Bengal Congress, declared an end to the alliance with Indian Secular Front.

 Electoral performance

 For the 2021 West Bengal Legislative Assembly election, the ISF allied with the Communist Party of India (Marxist) and Indian National Congress in an alliance named Sanjukta Morcha.
 Nawsad Siddique is the only MLA from the party.